Somatic Therapy for Trauma Processing

 &

-Somatic Resilience & Trauma Healing for Women in Toronto
+for Women in Toronto

 Welcome, brave heart.

+Healing from trauma asks for more than insight alone.
 It asks for a conversation with both the mind and the body.
 My work brings these together through a relational and somatic approach to healing that is deeply felt.

 Many women arrive here having tried talk therapy, conventional massage, or self-improvement paths that felt incomplete.
 They sense that healing must include the body - but without being rushed, pushed, or overwhelmed.